Spring Garden Revival

 Plymouth Municipal Resources for Sustainable Lawn Care & Community Programs

-Plymouth residents have access to a range of municipal and educational resources for sustainable lawn care.
-The UMass Extension and UMass Extension Turf Program provide science-based guidance on turf management, soil health, and IPM.
-The Plymouth Parks & Forestry Division organizes Tree City USA events and community workshops on grasscycling and organic lawn care.
-The town's Green Communities designation and MVP programs support climate adaptation and energy efficiency.
-Residents can also participate in pollinator initiatives led by the Massachusetts Audubon Society, fostering biodiversity and environmental stewardship.
-Plymouth Parks & Forestry Division
+Plymouth offers a range of resources to support sustainable lawn care.
+The UMass Extension Turf Program provides science-based guidance on turf management, while the Parks & Forestry Division coordinates with Tree City USA and hosts community workshops on grasscycling and organic lawn care.
+The town's Green Communities designation and MVP programs promote climate resilience.
+Residents can also participate in pollinator initiatives led by the Massachusetts Audubon Society.
+For more information or to get involved, contact the Parks & Forestry Division.

 26 Court Street, Plymouth, MA 02360